Six money questions to ask your partner before you commit

 How do you envision dividing household expenses and who is going to be responsible for financial chores, such as paying bills, tracking expenses, and managing the budget?

 Whether you set up joint checking and savings accounts, maintain separate accounts or go with a combination of the two is up to you.
-But you should discuss that decision ahead of time and how much of your income you will each contribute to joint expenses, as well as who will be responsible for the back end.
+But you should discuss that decision ahead of time, including how much of your income you will each contribute to joint expenses, as well as who will be responsible for the back end.
 It might make sense to split up the administrative tasks.
-Either way, make sure you’re covering everything and that you’re both comfortable with the division of labor.
+Either way, make sure you’re covering everything and that you’re both comfortable with the division of labor and expenses.

 What would you think of a prenup?

 We know what you’re thinking: We don’t need that!
 We’re not getting divorced!
 And, anyway, neither of us is rich.
-But prenups aren’t just for celebrities and millionaires, and while no newly committed couple wants to think about divorce, it’s better to plan for a worst-case scenario than not.
-Particularly if one of you brings large assets to the relationship, a prenup may be a good idea.
+But prenups aren’t just for celebrities and millionaires, and while no new couple wants to think about divorce, it’s better to plan for a worst-case scenario than not.
+Especially if one of you brings large assets to the relationship or there are children from previous relationships, a prenup may be a good idea.
 But even if not, having one might make sense.
 Divorce is messy enough without potentially painful and drawn-out legal battles over money.
 Consulting with a lawyer about the potential need for one is a not a bad idea in any case.

 What are your goals for the next five to 10 years?
 The next 20 to 30?

-Do you or your partner envision a promotion or changing careers in the near future?
+Do you or your partner envision a promotion or changing careers soon?
 Do you plan to get married and have children at some point?
-If so, will one of you stay home to raise the kids while the other works outside the home?
 If you both work, how will you cover the costs of childcare?
 While events like these may be a long way down the road, it’s never too early to start planning for them and to make sure you’re both on the same page.
-Believe it or not, even retirement plans are worth discussing, as these long-term goals affect how you save and spend your money now.
+Even retirement plans are worth discussing, as these long-term goals affect how you save and spend your money now.
+For example, if one of you plans to stay home to raise the kids while the other works outside the home, how will the partner who stays home save for retirement?
+Would an IRA be an option?

 A final word

-You know what the Beatles said about love being all you need.
-Still, couples argue about money—that’s a given.
-The more you talk about it early on the better you’ll be prepared to reconcile those differences later.
-A little awkwardness now could save you from a lot of heartbreak later on.
+Despite what the Beatles said about love being all you need, couples will argue about money.
+The more you talk about it early on the better prepared you’ll be to reconcile money differences later.
+A little awkwardness now could save you from a lot of heartbreak later.

 How can E*TRADE from Morgan Stanley help?